ewfx/gaied-ai-conquerors/README.md

 ---

 ## 🎯 Introduction
-This Email and document triage chanllenge.
-This solution is to automate email classification & data extraction using Gen AI models/ LLMs, to improve effeiciency, accuracy & turn around time.
-While acheving that it also minimize the gate keeping activities.
+This is an Email and document triage challenge.
+This solution is to automate email classification & data extraction using Gen AI models/ LLMs, to improve efficiency, accuracy & turn around time.
+While achieving that it also minimize the gate keeping activities.
-   The emails contains diverse requests, oftne with attachments which will be processed to do
+   The emails contains diverse requests, often with attachments which will be processed to do
-   1) Interpret the emails content and attachements.
+   1) Interpret the emails content and attachments.
    2) Identify the intent of the email.
    3) Classify request type and sub request type.
-   4) Extract key attributes based on properties injected for population in the service reqeusts.
+   4) Extract key attributes based on properties injected for population in the service requests.
-   5) Assign the requests to the appropriate team or individuals based on the roles, responsibities and skills.
+   5) Assign the requests to the appropriate team or individuals based on the roles, responsibilities and skills.

 ## 🎥 Demo